 If you do not have an electronic signature, rather than sign the document, please read it carefully, fill in all of the text boxes and then email it back to us with the following text in your email: “I confirm that, when making the personnel change(s) notified in this form, we have followed our internal policies and processes and maintain the fit the proper standards for licensing.”

-To notify us of a change in your key people and managers as required by the licensing standard conditions, please send an email to email@example.com outlining what the changes are and the qualifications and experience of the new or replacement personnel, e.g. attach their c.v.
+To notify us of a change to your key people and managers as required by the licensing standard conditions, please send an email to firstname.lastname@example.org outlining what the changes are and the qualifications and experience of the new or replacing personnel, e.g. attach their c.v.

 Note that this is a standard condition for the following licence types: DIMS, crowdfunding, independent trustee (for corporates), MIS and peer-to-peer lending.